Periodontally Accelerated Osteogenic Orthodontics

 Why Choose Wilckodontics?

-Malocclusion, which is the formal term in dental medicine for crooked teeth, can affect dental health in various ways.
-Overlapping teeth may create difficult spaces for a toothbrush or dental floss to reach, leading to cavities.
-When the teeth are improperly positioned, it can also affect a person’s bite, which may cause asymmetrical wear patterns of the teeth.
-This often causes pain in the jaws and irreversible changes to the patient’s oral structures that require a surgical fix.
+Malocclusion, also known as crooked teeth in dental medicine, can impact dental health in a variety of ways.
+Teeth that overlap may result in hard-to-reach areas for brushing or flossing, which can lead to cavities.
+Improperly positioned teeth can also affect a person’s bite, which may cause asymmetrical wear patterns of the teeth.
+This causes jaw pain and also irreversible changes to the patient’s oral structures, which means that surgical intervention is needed.

 By choosing the hybrid procedure, patients are less likely to require tooth extraction prior to beginning their orthodontic treatments.
-Wilckodontics supports optimal oral health by using a scientifically-backed method to effectively move the teeth in less time.
-Demineralized bone promotes faster, more comfortable tooth movement, and Accelerated Osteogenic Orthodontics is considered a less painful option in orthodontics because of this.
+Wilckodontics supports optimal oral health by using a scientifically backed method to effectively move the teeth in less time.
+Demineralized bone promotes faster, more comfortable tooth movement, and AOO is a less painful option in orthodontics because of this.

 Through the changes to the alveolar bone, patients will have more predictable tooth movement and increased gum and bone support, which improves and expedites orthodontic correction.
 The procedure also lessens root resorption, which can occur any time the teeth are repositioned.
 Root resorption, which is essentially when the root structure dissolves, occurs for different reasons, including orthodontic treatment.
 Forceful movement of the teeth within the jawbone can affect root health and the long-term viability of the teeth.
 Since traditional braces move the teeth in this way, they can trigger root resorption when used alone.
 In conjunction with periodontal surgery that eases tooth movement, however, the teeth are more likely to maintain their root structures.